top of page

 Keeping Cool

-There are several advantages to starting your dahlias a few weeks early.
-The tubers are less likely to rot once they have a good root structure in place, critters are less likely to dig up your tubers, and you will likely see blooms a couple weeks earlier.
+There are several advantages to starting your dahlias early.
+The tubers are less likely to rot once they have a good root structure in place, critters are less likely to dig up your tubers, and you will likely see blooms 3 weeks or so earlier.

-2. I prefer to use pots that are fairly tall as tubers develop significant roots even in a short time.
-My current favorite pots are about 2/3 gallon sized.
-Since I pot 80+ tubers the fact that they fit well next to each other is a huge plus.
-If you have old nursery pots at least 5" tall, you can use them.
+2. I prefer to use pots that are fairly tal, about 5.5" as tubers develop significant roots even in a short time.
+Since I pot 90+ tubers the fact that they fit well next to each other is a huge plus for me so I use square pots.
+If you have old nursery pots around 5" tall, you can use them.
 Do be sure to wash them well first.

 3. Fill your pot about 2/3 full.
 Place your tuber horizontally (or at a very slight angle) with the eye facing up.
-Cover with another 2-3 inches of soil.
+If the tuber is too long to fit easily, simply cut off part of the end.
+This is common practice with large tubers and does not affect the plant, in fact, some think it is better to have a bit less tuber.
+Cover the tuber with another 2-3 inches of soil.
 Pat gently to get out air pockets.

 4. Label your tuber/pot.